 Location

-Celtic Lodges are perfectly located in the north of Scotland, right on the famous NC500 route between Thurso (11.5 miles) and John O’Groats (7.5 miles).
+Celtic Lodges are perfectly located in the north of Scotland, right on the North Coast 500 route, or NC500 for short, between Thurso (11.5 miles) and John O’Groats (7.5 miles).

-Caithness is the most northeasterly county on the Scottish mainland.
+Caithness is the most northeasterly county in The Highlands.
 Its landscape consists largely of open rolling moorland to the North and peat bogs – known as ‘the Flow Country’ to the south.
 Caithness remains a largely unspoiled and undeveloped county ringed, to the north and east by dramatic coastal scenery with a few Hidden Gems worth a visit.
 This underdeveloped environment, combined with strong westerly winds provides air that is as clean as the best in Europe.

 Caithness has a population of around 26,000, the main centres of population being the towns of Wick and Thurso.
 Wick was once Europe’s leading herring port, with a fleet of more than 1,000 fishing boats.
 Things are a little quieter these days, but Caithness still has a deserved reputation for arguably Britain’s best sea-angling waters.
 Salmon fishing is possible in many of Caithness’ rivers, and there are many lochs that attract the serious trout fisher.

 Thurso has a population of around 9,000 and lies at latitude 59 degrees North, the same latitude as the Alaskan capital of Juneau.
-This brings long, seemingly endless lazy summer nights in June and July.
+This brings long, seemingly endless lazy summer nights in June and July and perfect for Viewing the Northern Lights in the winter.
 Thurso was originally a Norse port, and Norse would have been the original language spoken in Thurso and much of Caithness.

-The area between Wick and Thurso provides the finest farmland in the North of Scotland, producing world-class livestock.
+The area between Wick and Thurso in The Highlands provides the finest farmland in the North of Scotland, producing world-class livestock which can be seen at The Caithness Show held every year.

 Key to the NC500 map on this page: